What Does Tax Free Mean?

 - Your resident state income tax liability.
 Unlike on your federal tax return, you can’t take a foreign tax credit on your state tax return (with a few limited exceptions).
 And with some state income tax rates being as high as 13%, you could be left with a substantial tax liability.

 - There are situation that can cause your foreign tax credit to be limited.
 Many athletes earn income from many different sources throughout the year.
-It is important to note that income from other sources, such as investments, could limit the foreign tax credit you are allowed to take.
-Additionally, some athletes earn an income that bumps them into the alternative minimum tax (AMT), could limit your ability to fully claim all of your foreign tax credits.
-The change in the United States’ tax law should make it so the AMT impacts significantly less individuals.
-Both of these situations could create a federal tax liability.
+It is important to note that income from other sources, such as investments or earning from a U.S. based team for half of the year, could limit the foreign tax credit you are allowed to take.

 - The U.S. government may attempt to subject your foreign income to a 15.3% self employment tax because your foreign employer does not withhold US Social Security and Medicare taxes.
 With the proper reporting of foreign wages, this should not become an issue.
 The United States has Totalization Agreements with 24 foreign countries.
 If you work in one of these countries, you may avoid U.S. self employment tax if you establish an exemption under the country’s system.
 To do so, you’ll need your foreign employer to request a certificate of coverage from the government in your team’s region.